microsoft/opentelemetry-semantic-conventions/docs/attributes-registry/gen-ai.md

 **[2] `gen_ai.evaluation.score`:** Semantic conventions describing GenAI evaluation telemetry SHOULD document the scoring system and method used to calculate the score.

+**[3] `gen_ai.message.id`:** For inference operations such as `chat` or `text_completion`, it SHOULD be the completion identifier returned by the GenAI system and may not be unique if multiple choices are returned.
+If message history is managed by the application, agent, or framework, it SHOULD match the identifier used by the message history management system.

-**[3] `gen_ai.operation.name`:** If one of the predefined values applies, but specific system uses a different name it's RECOMMENDED to document it in the semantic conventions for specific GenAI system and use system-specific name in the instrumentation.
+**[4] `gen_ai.operation.name`:** If one of the predefined values applies, but specific system uses a different name it's RECOMMENDED to document it in the semantic conventions for specific GenAI system and use system-specific name in the instrumentation.
 If a different name is not documented, instrumentation libraries SHOULD use applicable predefined value.

-**[4] `gen_ai.output.type`:** This attribute SHOULD be used when the client requests output of a specific type.
+**[5] `gen_ai.output.type`:** This attribute SHOULD be used when the client requests output of a specific type.
 The model may return zero or more outputs of this type.
 This attribute specifies the output modality and not the actual output format.
 For example, if an image is requested, the actual output could be a URL pointing to an image file.
 Additional output format details may be recorded in the future in the `gen_ai.output.{type}.*` attributes.

-**[5] `gen_ai.request.encoding_formats`:** In some GenAI systems the encoding formats are called embedding types.
+**[6] `gen_ai.request.encoding_formats`:** In some GenAI systems the encoding formats are called embedding types.
 Also, some GenAI systems only accept a single format per request.

-**[6] `gen_ai.system`:** The `gen_ai.system` describes a family of GenAI models with specific model identified by `gen_ai.request.model` and `gen_ai.response.model` attributes.
+**[7] `gen_ai.system`:** The `gen_ai.system` describes a family of GenAI models with specific model identified by `gen_ai.request.model` and `gen_ai.response.model` attributes.

 The actual GenAI product may differ from the one identified by the client.